paulosestini/Autoencoder/README.md

-# AutoEncoder for image compression
+# Autoencoder for image compression
 This is an implementation of an autoencoder for image compression, made with Torch.

 The dataset used is the CIFAR-10, which contains 32x32 RGB images of the following classes: